p-quic/p-quic.github.io/_pages/_getting_started.md

 Starting PicoQUIC server on port 4443, server name = ::, just_once = 0, hrr= 0, 0 local plugins and 0 both plugins
 {% endhighlight %}

-Now on the other terminal, launch the client as follow.
+Now on the other terminal, launch the client as follows.
 {% highlight bash %}
 $ cd working_dir/pquic
 $ ./picoquicdemo ::1 4443